 Recurring ways systems break down.

-→ See failure patterns
+→ Explore failure patterns

 Reform Constraints